Ian Darling (judge)

 Ian Galen Darling (born 27 October 1962) is a British Circuit judge.

+Career

-He was educated at Winchester College and King's College London (LLB, 1984).
+Darling was educated at Winchester College and King's College London (LLB, 1984).
 He was called to the bar at Middle Temple in 1985 and served as a Recorder from 2003 to 2009.

-He has been a judge at Inner London, Blackfriars, Snaresbrook and Wood Green Crown Courts.He has two children, Alfie and Athena born in 2004 and 2006.
+Darling has been a judge at Inner London, Blackfriars, Snaresbrook and Wood Green Crown Courts.

+Family

+Darling has two children, Alfie and Athena born in 2004 and 2006 respectively.

-His late mother (Ann Darling OBE) who was a magistrate.
-His brother Paul Darling is a QC.
+His late mother, Ann Darling OBE, was a magistrate.
+His late brother Paul Darling was a KC.